savaslabs/savaslabs.github.io/_posts/2018-07-31-how-to-move-to-https.md

 title: "How to transition your website from HTTP to HTTPS"
 date: 2018-07-31
 author: Chris Russo
-tags:  marketing user-experience best-practices drupal drupal-planet
+tags:  marketing user-experience best-practices performance drupal drupal-planet
 summary: Now that you know your website needs to be served over HTTPS, we help you get there.
 featured_image: "/blog/https2.jpg"
 featured_image_alt: "Image endorsing move to HTTPS from HTTP"